6 things to look for when comparing E&O insurance quotes

 - Pay your defense costs

-An E&O policy that doesn’t require the insurer to handle the defense is probably going to be a little cheaper, but it signs you on for a lot more work when you're sued.
+An E&O policy that doesn’t require the insurer to handle the defense will likely be a little cheaper, but it means a lot more work for you if you're sued.

 5. Payment options